hyadamhuang/linearlinearmodel/README.md

 Authors: Chien-Hung Tsou, Hon-Man Liu, Adam Huang

+# How to run the Jupyter Notebook example

+1. Download the Jupyter Notebook file and images (image.png and mask.png)

+2. Try the Jupyter Notebook file on Google Colab platform (with both image.png and mask.png)

-# How to run the example code
+# How to run the MATLAB example code

-1. Down all matlat code files and images (image.png and mask.png)
+1. Download all MATLAB code files and images (image.png and mask.png)

 2. Run "main.m"